lanzhgx/Verifiable-Coherent-NLU/README.md

+# How to reproduce our results:
+For the verb feature augmentation, run the notebook called
 # Verifiable-Coherent-NLU
 Shared repository for TRIP dataset for verifiable NLU and coherence measurement for text classifiers.
 Covers the following upcoming publications in Findings of EMNLP 2021:
 1. Shane Storks, Qiaozi Gao, Yichi Zhang, and Joyce Chai.
 (2021).
 [Tiered Reasoning for Intuitive Physics: Toward Verifiable Commonsense Language Understanding](https://arxiv.org/abs/2109.04947).
 In _Findings of EMNLP 2021_.